-There are about 119,000 students in the Road Map region.
+There are about 121,000 students in the Road Map Project region.

-More than 1,000 people receive regular Road Map Project updates via our e-newsletter.
+More than 2,000 people receive regular Road Map Project updates via the e-newsletter.

-167 different primary languages are spoken in the Road Map region.
+167 different primary languages are spoken in the Road Map Project region.

 The state now requires districts to report courses using shared course names.
 Prior to this policy there were 115 different names used for Spanish classes by Road Map school districts, now there are 13—making data crunching much easier!

-66% of students in the Road Map region are students of color.
+67% of students in the Road Map Project region are students of color.

-58% of students in the Road Map region are low income.
+59% of students in the Road Map Project region are low income.

-40,000 flyers were distributed at 123 elementary schools in the Road Map region as part of the 2012 Let’s Read campaign.
+40,000 flyers were distributed at 123 elementary schools in the Road Map region as part of the 2013 Let’s Read! campaign.

-In 2011-12, 89% of eligible students in the Road Map region signed up for the College Bound Scholarship.
+By summer 2014, a record-breaking 96% of eligible students in the Road Map Project region signed up for the College Bound Scholarship.